Christians Beware: Losing Everything Is Still An Option!

 Deep breath.
 “It’s ok.
 We’re ok.
 She’s OK!!”

-Be Here Now What I’ve taken from all of this: Live in the now!
+What I’ve taken from all this, is to: Live in the now!
 Right now!
-Stop worrying about tomorrow, and think only of today.
+Stop worrying about your tomorrows, and think only of today.
 Thank you for that reminder, God.

 “I am leaving you with a gift..peace of mind and heart.
 And the peace I give is a gift the world cannot give.
 So don’t be troubled or afraid.”
 John 14:27 NLT